pixelastic/firost/README.md

 ## `isFile(path)`

-Checks if the given path exists and is a file
+Checks if the given path is a file

 ```js
 if (await firost.isFile('./package.json')) {